Snell sharp, Margot HR, Rays beat Blue Jays 3-1 in opener

+On the postseason stage, the American League’s No. 1 seed showed just where all that dominance is coming from.

+“Tonight was a pretty good representation of the Tampa Bay Rays — our players, how we go about winning games,” manager Kevin Cash said.
+“We found success being really good in tight games.
+Pitching, the defense, and timely hits are the reasons for it.”

-ST. PETERSBURG, Fla.
-(AP) — Blake Snell took a no-hitter into the sixth inning and the top-seeded Tampa Bay Rays opened the playoffs Tuesday with a 3-1 victory over the Toronto Blue Jays.
+With Snell taking a no-hitter into the sixth inning, shortstop Willy Adames making splashy defensive plays and Manuel Margot delivering a two-run homer, the AL East champions opened the playoffs Tuesday with a 3-1 victory over the Toronto Blue Jays.

-Manuel Margot hit a two-run homer and Randy Arozarena tripled and scored on a wild pitch to give Snell and a dominant Rays bullpen all the offensive support needed to begin the best-of-three wild-card matchup.

-The AL East champion Rays will try to advance Wednesday in Game 2 at Tropicana Field.
+The Rays will try to advance in the best-of-three wild-card matchup Game 2 at Tropicana Field, where seats will be empty with the exceptions family and friends from both teams.

+“I think the biggest thing is not to press, not to really panic.
+That’s probably the worst thing we can do as a team,” Blue Jays third baseman Cavan Biggio said.

+“It’s a bigger stage right now and not a lot of our guys have really played in the playoffs before,” the son of Hall of Famer Craig Biggio added, “but I think we learned from this one today.”

 Snell allowed just two baserunners until Alejandro Kirk singled leading off the sixth.
-The 2018 AL Cy Young Award winner allowed one hit and struck out nine — tying a club postseason record — in 5 2/3 innings.
+The 27-year-old lefty retired the next two batters, but Cash didn’t give him a chance to finish the inning.

-Diego Castillo, Nick Anderson and Pete Fairbanks followed Snell, limiting the Blue Jays to two singles, two doubles and Bo Bichette’s eighth-inning sacrifice fly the rest of the way.
+Diego Castillo, Nick Anderson and Pete Fairbanks followed the starter, limiting the Blue Jays to two singles, two doubles and Bo Bichette’s eighth-inning sacrifice fly the rest of the way.

-Fairbanks closed for his first save of the season as Rays manager Kevin Cash kept taking a fresh and innovative approach to using his pitching staff.
+Fairbanks closed for his first save of the season as Cash kept taking a fresh and innovative approach to using his pitching staff.

+Snell yielded one hit, walked two and struck out nine, tying a Rays postseason record.

+“I’m getting into a groove.
+It usually takes me a little while to get going anyway,” Snell said.
+“It’s been two months but I usually start slow.
+I’m starting to get the hang of it, starting to feel it.
+The playoff energy always gets me a lot more excited, for sure.”

 Toronto reliever Robbie Ray took the loss, giving up one run and one hit in three innings.
 Margot hit his homer to left-center field off A.J.
 Cole to push Tampa Bay’s lead to 3-0 in the seventh inning.